Yumi Matsutoya: AI Yumi Arai

 Sometime between 2020 and 2021, she and her husband had re-discovered an unreleased song on a multitrack recording audiotape brought to them from a warehouse by a member of their production staff; the song, estimated to have been composed by her and arranged by him sometime between the late 1970s and early 1980s based on her singing style and his sound style, "felt oddly fresh" and was deemed by the couple to be "impossible to recreate in the present day".
-Learning about a research team at the University of Tokyo's Graduate School of Information Science and Technology, which was studying voice sampling and melody creation assisted by artificial intelligence, they submitted the song to such team, led by assistant professor Shinnosuke Takamichi (who conducted voice research at the School's Saruwatari-Koyama Laboratory), to see if her old voice could be sampled and transformed into new melodies; although the end result was vaguely similar to what the Matsutoyas had envisioned, they revealed that parts of it were used to create the song "Call me back", released in September 2022 and dubbed as a collaboration between Yumi Matsutoya and "AI Yumi Arai".
+Learning about a research team at the University of Tokyo's Graduate School of Information Science and Technology, which was studying voice sampling and melody creation assisted by artificial intelligence, they submitted the song to such team, led by assistant professor Shinnosuke Takamichi (who conducted voice research at the School's Saruwatari-Koyama Laboratory), to see if her old voice could be sampled and transformed into new melodies; although the result was vaguely similar to what the Matsutoyas had envisioned, they revealed that parts of it were used to create the song "Call me back", released in September 2022 and dubbed as a collaboration between Yumi Matsutoya and "AI Yumi Arai".

 Yumi AraI

 A few years later, the couple discovered the singing synthesis software Synthesizer V Studio by Tokyo-based company Dreamtonics Co., Ltd. and realized that its deep-learning capabilities and the progress undertaken by Takamichi's research could now allow them to make better use out of AI Yumi Arai's origin voice samples for a future collaboration album.
 They devised a production process they named the "Chrono Recording System", where Yuming's present voice would be strategically paired with the output of a Synthesizer V version of "AI Yumi Arai" to create songs that "travel between the past and the present" while still retaining her regular present voice as the main focus.
-This process was announced by Masataka Matsutoya in February 2025 to be used in the production of her then-untitled 40^{th} studio album, projected to be released later in the fall.
+This process was announced by Masataka Matsutoya in February 2025 to be used in the production of her then-untitled 40th studio album, projected to be released later in the fall.

 On July 24, the title for the new studio album was unveiled as Wormhole, and the release date was slated for October 29.
 It was also revealed that the artist name for this album would be "Yumi AraI", an alphabetized version of Yuming's pre-marriage name where the first letter "A" and the last letter "I" from her maiden surname were capitalized to highlight "AI" for "artificial intelligence".